So you’re now overwhelmed with “laziness” and started searching for a cure. I feel you.

 According to Parkinson’s Law, the more time you have, the longer you will finish a task.

-Remember when you’re a high school kid?
+Remember when you were a high school kid?
 You will only do your projects a day before the deadline.
 It’s the same for INFPs.
 If they know a project will only take an hour to complete, they will procrastinate on it for the whole week.
 Free time means procrastination time.

 How can INFP stop procrastinating?